RetroDECK/ES-DE/CONTRIBUTING.md

 * Animated menu elements like switches, tick boxes, smooth scrolling etc.
 * Support for additional scraper services (if feasible?)
 * Support for portrait orientation, e.g. for Tate Mode arcade cabinets
+* Replacements for the abandoned NanoSVG and FreeImage libraries

 #### v2.0